Steps to Creating Your Account

 5. Listen.
 All social media platforms have their own standards, styles and expectations.
 By becoming a consumer of social media well before you become a producer, you will learn how these communities work, what content is of most interest, what other organizations are talking about your topic, etc. Follow relevant groups and people.
 Spending a good amount of time on this step will help you better plan what unique contribution your voice can have.

 6. Choose your tool.
 After listening, you may find the short, 280-character bursts of Twitter are a good fit for your goals.
 Or you may have videos and a well-developed community that would be best shared via a Facebook page, or access to great images that would do well on Instagram.
-Do not try to do it all at once – choose a tool that best meets your goals and focus on building a strong presence.
+Do not try to do it all at once – choose a tool that will best meet your goals and reach your audience, then focus on building a strong presence.

 7. Create your profile.
 Create a profile name that clearly and concisely identifies your program and its Vanderbilt affiliation.
 Do not identify yourself simply as “Vanderbilt,” as that implies you are speaking for the entire institution.
 For Twitter, keep your name brief; you’ll need the characters.
 Do not use the black and gold V for your profile picture - that's reserved for the "big VU" accounts.
 In your Bio/About section, link to your website.
 In your Facebook About section, include a comment and spam policy.
 You can link to the University’s comment policy.